 *The Teilhard de Chardin Project – Mary and Frank Frost; and

-Bolded films are currently seeking contributions.
+Films marked with an * are currently seeking contributions.
 Descriptions of WIFV fiscal sponsored films are here.
 Call Melissa Houghton (202-429-9438) for additional information or make your donation here.
 The filmmakers are grateful to the many individuals, foundations and corporations who support their films – THANK YOU!

 The Last Song Before the War is supported in part by an award from the National Endowment for the Arts.
 Art Works.